← All Articles

 Most leadership teams underestimate this because they don't measure it properly.
 You can run this diagnostic in 2 minutes using the Diagnose execution gaps.

 Autonomy doesn't fail loudly.
 It doesn't announce itself in a board meeting or appear in the monthly P&L. It erodes quietly — through small decisions that go unchallenged, escalations that never happen, and performance gaps that stay just below the threshold of intervention.
 By the time the problem is visible in the numbers, the underlying causes have usually been building for six to twelve months.
+Each of these warning signs signals that execution cadence has already started to fragment beneath the visible performance.

 Why Autonomy Fails